garlik6/Concurrent-tasks-WebSocket/README.md

 Client can create requests to calculate a Fibonacci number with high or low priority.
 And on the server side there are two thread pools one for every priority.
-Leveraging @Async annotation and its customization for configuring capacity of the queue and number of threads in pools
+Leveraging @Async annotation and its customization for configuring capacity of the queue and number of threads in pools.

 ````java
     private Executor getExecutor() {